Withnail & I | 1987

 Firstly, that magnificently squalid flat with its terrifying sink, which was long rumoured to have been demolished.
 It wasn’t and has scrubbed up remarkably well, but it’s nowhere near Camden but in West London.
-It was the first floor (US readers: second floor – we count the ground floor as 0) of 57 Chepstow Road, at Talbot Road, Bayswater, London W2, and now a très desirable property.
+It was the first floor (US readers: second floor – we count the ground floor as 0) of 57 Chepstow Place, at Dawson Place, Bayswater, London W2, and now a très desirable property.
 The front door and steps are still recognisable from the famous publicity still.

 One location which has finally been demolished, after surviving for many years, was the pub which became briefly transformed into ‘The Mother Red Cap’.

 The name is a conflation of two legendary stalwarts of Camden nightlife – the Black Cap, one of the city’s most famous gay bars and, for decades, synonymous with its legendary drag performances (it’s now sadly closed and empty); but it more closely resembles the Mother Red Cap, opposite Camden tube station, a big scruffy old boozer since reinvented as the buzzing World’s End music bar.

 As anyone familiar with the geography of London will have realised, the pub in which Withnail (Richard E Grant) enthusiastically ordered “Two large gins.
 Two pints of cider.
 Ice in the cider” wasn’t in Camden either.